apache/cassandra-java-driver/features/custom_codecs/README.md

 ```

 Note: when you instantiate a new `CodecRegistry`, it automatically registers all the default codecs used by the driver.
-This ensures that the new registry will not lack of an essential codec. *You cannot deregister default codecs, only
+This ensures that the new registry will not lack of an essential codec. *You cannot deregister nor override
-register new ones*.
+an already-registered codec, only register new ones*.
+If you try to register a codec that would override
+an existing one, the driver will log a warning and ignore it.

 From now on, your custom codec is fully operational.
 It will be used every time the driver encounters
 a `MyPojo` instance when executing queries, or when you ask it to retrieve a `MyPojo` instance from a `ResultSet`.